-If BaK is applied as a regulatory obligation, it maybe necessary to set rules regarding the boundary where BaK is applicable.
-In principle, this is not different from rules for providing regulated termination under a CPNP regime.
-Those rules should prevent an operator providing BaK at a too low or possibly also at a too high network level.
+The rules for the boundary should prevent an operator from providing interconnection services in general, and BaK in particular, at a too low or possibly also at a too high network level.
 In both cases, interconnection could become inefficient or could be used in an anti-competitive way, for example to raise rivals costs.
 A terminating operator could effectively block the use of BaK by making interconnection to his network costly (inefficient).
 For example, by setting the level too low, a terminating operator could maintain the SMP termination bottleneck.
 Such a remaining termination bottleneck could be prevented by a rule that sets a certain maximum number of Pols at which BaK should be provided, or in other words: a rule that sets a lower limit to the boundary.